-- (a) Reservation of Rights.
+(a) Reservation of Rights.
 The Board reserves the right to determine the eligibility of a project and the terms and conditions of any loan, grant or guarantees based on the mission, goals and objectives in Section 2 above.
-Nothing herein shall be construed to limit the authority of the Board to examine each application for business incentives before it on a case-by-case basis and determine in its sole and absolute discretion whether or not the proposed project should be granted any business incentive and whether or not it complies with these Guidelines and Criteria, is feasible, and whether or not the proposed business incentives will be to the long-term benefit of the City. - (b) Project Agreement Required.
-Each Agreement shall also include and be accompanied by a separate Project Agreement executed between the Corporation and the City. - (c) Denial or non-action by the City Council.
-If the City Council fails to act on an application for a period of 6 months following approval by the Board, then the application is deemed to be denied, and any funds for said application shall be thus deemed to be unencumbered.
-In a case of denial or Non-action (deemed denial after 6 months), an applicant would be required to begin the application process from the start.
+Nothing herein shall be construed to limit the authority of the Board to examine each application for business incentives before it on a case-by-case basis and determine in its sole and absolute discretion whether or not the proposed project should be granted any business incentive and whether or not it complies with these Guidelines and Criteria, is feasible, and whether or not the proposed business incentives will be to the long-term benefit of the City.

+(b) Project Agreement Required.
+Each Agreement shall also include and be accompanied by a separate Project Agreement executed between the Corporation and the City.

+(c) Non-action by the City Council is deemed as denial of the application within six months of Corporation approval, and any encumbered funds shall be thus deemed to be unencumbered.
+In such a case of Non-action (deemed as denial after six months), an applicant would be required to begin the application process from the start.